 He's like, I'll call you back.

-And you know, that was the last I spoke to him.
+And, you know, that was the last I spoke to him.

 I wish I told him to get out.

-Um, but I just I didn't.
+But I just, I didn't.

 I think, you know, feeling that way, feeling like, why didn't I know?